Deconstructing "The EventBridge ETL" CDK Pattern

 AWS Fargate is a technology that you can use with Amazon ECS to run containers without having to manage servers or clusters of Amazon EC2 instances.
 With AWS Fargate you no longer have to provision, configure, or scale clusters of virtual machines to run containers.

-1. The Fargate task is going to download a file from S3 using AWS SDK and execute a Python script (the bucket name and file name are passed in as env variables).
+- The Fargate task is going to download a file from S3 using AWS SDK and execute a Python script (the bucket name and file name are passed in as env variables).
 Why couldn't the Lambda function download the file itself?
 Imagine if the input csv filesize was in terabytes (or petabytes!), in order to download a file like that you'd need a container that can run longer than 15 minutes.
 For this kind of purpose, Fargate will be more flexible and cheaper (even though you could for instance process the file in chunks using multiple Lambda functions)

-2. Once the file is downloaded in the container, each row will be sent to Amazon EventBridge.
+- Once the file is downloaded in the container, each row will be sent to Amazon EventBridge.

-3. Once the rows are sent as events are on an EventBridge bus, they will be transformed by Transform Lambda function (upper right in the diagram).
+function (upper right in the diagram).
 The purpose of this Lambda function is to take EventBridge events and transform their payload into JSON.
-This JSON becomes a payload of an another EventBridge event
+This JSON becomes a payload of an another EventBridge event - This event is being listened to by a

-5. This EventBridge record (and all others) is being consumed by the Observer Lambda which forwards logs to CloudWatch for observability.
+which forwards logs to CloudWatch for observability.

 Make sure to follow @cdkpatterns on Twitter!